UniversalDependencies/UD_Greek-Lesbian/README.md

 # Summary

-A Universal Dependencies treebank of 270 manually annotated sentences for the Northern Modern Greek dialect of the island of Lesbos.
+A Universal Dependencies treebank for the Northern Modern Greek dialect of the island of Lesbos.

 ## Introduction